Exploring the scale R/C landscape with 14 fully-capable off-road platforms.

 From high-detail to spartan design, there are many different models available in the scale R/C category.
 While there are some similarities between the different makes and models, you’ll quickly notice some unique features that set each one apart.

 If you share this love of off-road machines, attention to visual details, and exploring the great outdoors, this genre might be the perfect fit for you.
 Here are an array of models, in ready-to-run (RTR), kit, and bind-and-drive (BND) configurations, which are perfect for getting you on the trail.

 Axial SCX10 “Classic”

-As R/C lineage goes, Axial could be considered the father of the “scaler” (or at least one of the brands that has taken this pocket of the hobby to greater heights).
-Their SCX10 platform has been around the block…and the trail, and has been tuned and tweaked through various model updates.
+As R/C lineage goes, Axial could be considered the father of the “scaler” (or at least one of the brands which have taken this pocket of the hobby to greater heights).
+Their SCX10 platform has been around the block…and the trail and has been tuned and tweaked through various model updates.